jrwilliams6238/jrwilliams6238.github.io/index.md

 header:
   overlay_color: "#f7e8b0"
   overlay_image: /assets/images/attic_crop.jpg
-excerpt: "This is a test
+  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background

-"
+excerpt: "This is a test"

 feature_row:
   - image_path: /assets/images/med_graphic2x3.png